 About 30 minutes before you are ready to grill, take the meat out of the marinade and skewer it.
 Then let the pork kabobs sit at room temperature.
 It’s difficult to form a nice sear on cold meat.

-Also, be sure that all of the veggies you're adding have a similar consistency.
-Don't mix firm and soft vegetables on the same kabob.
+You’ll also want to make sure that all of the vegetables you add have a similar consistency.
+Don’t mix firm and soft veggies on the same kabob.
+That’s why using bell peppers and onions (both firm) works best!

 - 2 lbs boneless center-cut pork loin chops